Cornell-MAE-UG/fa25-portfolio-mp2279-gif/_projects/2025-linear-actuator.md

 Here is my sketch design at the maximum linear actuator extension:

 ![Frame Design when Actuator is at Full Extension]({{ "/assets/images/linear_actuator_sketch.JPG" | relative_url }}){: .inline-image-l}
+My design features a rigid beam of length L that is mounted to ground and pinned to a linear actuator of maximum length A (which is also mounted to ground).
+The load will be applied to the structure at pin Beta, and the device will lift this weight by extending the linear actuator on a certain line in the xy-plane, giving it one degree of freedom.

 These are my variable definitions:
 - L: length of rigid bar in cm